DysnomiaBorealis/weather_app_tomorrow/README.md

 ## Usage

-- Upon launching the app, it will request permission to access your location
+- Upon launching the app, it will request permission to access the notification
 - The app will display the current weather for the locations that have been chosen
 - Use the city button to check weather information for other cities